 No. Pets will not be allowed at the festival or in the campground.

 How old do you have to be to attend the festival?

 You must be 21+ to get into the festival grounds on Friday and Saturday.
 Upon arrival at the ticket gate, you’ll be required to show ID and will receive a bracelet that allows re-entrance into the festival grounds throughout the weekend.
 The festival will be open to ALL AGES on Sunday for our family day.

 Not accepted as form of ID:

 Can I park my car by my campsite?

 No, unless you purchase the additional deluxe camping accommodations once tickets go on sale April 7, 2015.
-The tent camping included in your festival ticket price buys you a place to pitch a tent in the designated camping area.
+The tent camping included in your festival ticket price buys you a place to pitch a tent in the designated tent camping area.
 This area is located within walking distance of the parking area, but they are separate.
-However, if you purchase a reserved camping site for $40 through the Webstore, you can park your car next to your tent or bring an RV.
-So, if you’re okay having your tent in a “tent city” type of situation, the camping included in the festival ticket should be adequate…. and fun.
-If you’d like a little more room to spread out, you’ll need to buy a reserved site.
-These sites are limited, first come first serve.
+However, if you purchased a deluxe campsite through the Webstore, you can park your car next to your tent or bring an RV.
+Unfortunately, these deluxe campsites are very limited, first come first serve, and have sold out.

 What items are NOT allowed at the festival?

 Alcohol, drugs, food, or weapons of any kind will not be allowed into the festival.